 Introduction

-levels (risking aggregation bias) or disaggregating outcomes to lower
+levels with an assumed rule (risking aggregation bias) or disaggregating

-models how lower-level units jointly shape higher-level outcomes.
+bml models how lower-level units jointly shape higher-level

 Installation